sunnustech/cloud/README.md

 cd functions && yarn start:functions
 ```

-4. Your terminal should should a list of local urls, one of which ends in
+4. Your terminal should show a list of local urls, one of which ends in
    `helloWorld`.

 ![](/docs/images/helloWorldLink.png)